AnilSTurgut/AnilSTurgut/README.md

 ## Hi there.
 I'm Anıl...👋

-- 🔭 I’m currently working on Machine Learning
+- 🔭 I’m currently working on Data Analysis and Machine Learning.
-- 🌱 I’m currently learning Python and AI for kids
+- 🌱 I’m a Tutor about Python and AI for kids
 - 💬 I am happy to teach you what I know and eager to learn what you will offer